MidoriyaHero/N8N-with-RAG-and-User_Feedback/README.md

-Please read the documentation in project-document.docx for more information Upload RAG.json to your n8n project and modify the API key to use
+Please read the documentation in project-document.docx for more information Upload RAG.json to your n8n project and modify the API key to use *Noted that Qdrant's API key in HTTP request was deactivated